 Create sacred boundaries for your time and energy.

-Vata is the season of air and space.
-It is the catalyst of movement—like the winds that blow the leaves from the trees, the activity of our minds, and the life force energy that breathes our bodies into animation.
+According to the principles of Ayurveda, Vata is the combined elements of air and space.
+Vata is the catalyst of movement—like the winds that blow the leaves from the trees, the activity of our minds, and the life force energy that breathes our bodies into animation.

 Vata inspires creative flow, new ideas, and spontaneity.
 When imbalanced, vata exhibits signs and symptoms of anxiety and overwhelm—qualities that can billow like a hurricane and carry you up and away into a storm of stress.
 Insomnia and constipation are common symptoms of excess vata.

-Yoga and Ayurveda offer practical solutions to balance your body and mind.
+Yoga and Ayurveda offer practical solutions to balance your body and mind all season long.

 Look to the elements:

 Commit to your whole-body wellness this season.

 Establish an abhyanga practice as a nurturing nightly ritual.
 Massage your entire body with heated oils that are known to balance vata, like shea butter or sesame oil.
 Diffuse calming essential oils like sandalwood and lavender.
 For relaxation and hydration use love bombs botanicals® mellow (BUTTER) which contains a seasonal blend of whipped organic shea butter and calming essential oils, as well as ashwagandha, and vitamins A and E.